hm-lang/core/proposals/README.md

 }

 # main.hm
-Vector2Module: hm = \/vector2    # .hm extension must be left off.
+Vector2Module: \/vector2    # .hm extension must be left off.
 Vector2: Vector2Module vector2(X: 3, Y: 4)
 print(Vector2)
 # you can also destructure imports like this: